 The River Fowey is the source of the majority of Cornwall’s drinking water but suffers from sediment, nutrient and pesticide pollution, primarily emanating from farming activities.
 That pollution is a big problem for the regional water company, South West Water.
 In order to provide their customers with safe drinking water, the company incurs substantial costs treating water abstracted from the river.

 Calculations suggest that the cost to farmers of reducing pollution at source may be significantly less than the costs of cleaning up that pollution at the water treatment works.
 Accordingly, the River Fowey catchment provides fertile ground for trialing a payment for ecosystems services mechanism.
 In such a mechanism South West Water would directly pay farmers to make changes to their farm infrastructure and land management practices in ways which improve river water quality.
 Those payments, it is hoped, would be more than offset by reductions in treatment costs.

 The research was funded by the Department for Environment, Food and Rural Affairs.

 With additional support for Dr Ruth Welters from the Natural Environment Research Council Business Internship scheme.

 The Anglian Water Slug it Out scheme works with farmers in East Anglia to protect drinking water supplies in the region's main reservoirs.

-Dr Ruth Welters with Professor Brett Day, Dr Amy Binner and Greg Smith, and Professor Brett Day now at Exeter LEEP Institute, generated and evaluated ideas and made recommendations for the incentivisation components of the scheme.
+Dr Ruth Welters, Professor Brett Day, Dr Amy Binner, Greg Smith and Professor Brett Day are now at Exeter's LEEP Institute.
+They have generated and evaluated ideas and made recommendations for the incentivisation components of the scheme.